solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_03_Python_Language_Support.md

 ).result()
 ```

-If you created a Python Virtual Environment, simply enter `deactivate` into the console to remove it.
+If a Python Virtual Environment was created, enter `deactivate` into the console to remove it.